Chart Color Schemes

 Employment conditions in Tanami face significant challenges, ranking among the bottom 10% of areas assessed nationally

-Conversely, accommodation & food services have limited presence, at 1.2% compared to the regional average of 6.9%.
-Local employment opportunities exist, but many residents commute elsewhere for work based on Census working population data.
-Over the year to June 2025, labour force levels decreased by 1.8%, while employment declined by 1.3%, reducing the unemployment rate by 0.4 percentage points.
-Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
-Applying these projections to Tanami's employment mix suggests local growth could be approximately 5.8%% over five years and 12.7% over ten years.
+Many residents commute elsewhere for work, as indicated by Census data on working population versus local population.
+Over the year to June 2025, labour force levels decreased by 1.8% and employment declined by 1.3%, reducing the unemployment rate by 0.4 percentage points.
+National employment forecasts from Jobs and Skills Australia, released in May 2025, project national growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Tanami's employment mix suggests local growth of approximately 5.8% over five years and 12.7% over ten years, although these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment